Planting flowering ornamental trees in your landscape can add beauty and color to your garden throughout the year.

 Species for Southern Climates

-The southern regions, including states like North Carolina (NC), have warmer climates where specific species thrive.
+The southern regions, including states like North Carolina (NC), have warmer climates where specific native species thrive.

-For those looking for a small to medium-sized tree, the Red Buckeye (Aesculus pavia) is native and thrives in hot climates with its showy red flowers.
+For a small to medium-sized native tree, the Red Buckeye (Aesculus pavia) performs well in heat and offers striking red flower clusters that attract hummingbirds.

-Another excellent option is the American Holly (Ilex opaca), which provides evergreen foliage and red berries.
+Another excellent native choice is the American Holly (Ilex opaca), valued for its evergreen foliage and bright red berries that provide year-round interest and support local wildlife.

 Adapting to Northern Regions